mrheltic/Bilancia-SaT/README.md

 # Bilancia SaT

 This project uses Arduino and various libraries to create a weighing system using an HX711 load cell amplifier, an LCD display, and a tare button.
 The program continuously reads the change in weight and displays it on both the Serial Monitor and the LCD screen.
-We also implemented a tare button to for reset the scale to zero when needed.
+We also implemented a tare button to reset the scale to zero when needed.

 ### Example